syeo66/subsoxy/docs/weighted-shuffle.md

 ## Multi-Tenancy Benefits

 - **Personalized Recommendations**: Each user gets recommendations based on their individual listening history
-- **2-Week Replay Prevention**: ✅ **ENHANCED** - Each user's songs are prevented from replaying for 14 days after being played OR skipped individually
+- **2-Week Replay Prevention**: ✅ **ENHANCED** - Each user's songs are strictly prevented from replaying for 14 days after being played OR skipped individually
-- **User-Specific Repetition Reduction**: Recently played songs by each user are less likely to appear in their shuffle
+- **User-Specific Repetition Reduction**: Recently played songs by each user are excluded from their shuffle for 14 days
 - **Individual Preference Learning**: Songs each user tends to play (vs skip) are weighted higher for that user only
 - **Per-User Context Awareness**: Considers what song was played previously by each user for smoother transitions
 - **Individual Discovery**: New and unplayed songs get a boost per user to encourage personalized exploration